it-at-m/opensource.muenchen.de/use.md

 Since we do not necessarily need the manufacturer to run the software, we also avoid financial dependencies.

 <TagTile :tag-names="['opencore']" />

-## Overview

-Overall, of course, we use much more free software.

-<TagFilter
-v-model="selectedFilters"
-/>

-<TagTile
-:tag-names="selectedFilters"
-show-tags
-/>